-The plant is known to produce over 60 terpene-derived phytocannabinoids that are unique to cannabis.
+Cannabis is known to produce over 100 phytocannabinoids that are unique to the species.
 Many of these compounds are minor while a few like THC and CBD are abundant.
 These naturally occurring cannabinoids interact with the endocannabinoid system via receptors like CB1 and CB2.
 Through these interactions, cannabinoids produce a variety of often therapeutic effects on major systems throughout the body.

-In their plant form, phytocannabinoids that are produced by cannabis are found as acids.
-These cannabinoid acids are precursors to the famous cannabinoids like THC or CBD.
-When these acid cannabinoids are exposed to heat via a process called decarboxylation or through exposure to light and air there is a wide range of opportunities for the production of other cannabinoids from a small set of initial compounds.
+In their plant form, phytocannabinoids are found as acids.
+These are precursors to the famous cannabinoids like THC or CBD.
+When these acid cannabinoids are exposed to heat via a process called decarboxylation a variety of compounds are produced.

-This chart outlines cannabinoid biosynthesis for the main line of cannabinoids:
+This chart outlines natural cannabinoid biosynthesis for the main-line of cannabinoids: